MicrosoftDocs/windows-dev-docs/hub/powertoys/image-resizer.md

 # Image Resizer utility

 Image Resizer is a Windows shell extension for bulk image-resizing.
-After installing PowerToys, right-click on one or more selected image files in File Explorer, and then select **Resize pictures** from the menu.
+After installing PowerToys, right-click on one or more selected image files in File Explorer, and select **Resize pictures** from the menu.

 ![Image Resizer Demo.](../images/powertoys-resize-images.gif)